The long version of the Self-employment page for sole traders

 The basic principle is that if you make a loss for tax purposes in any one year (i.e. if your allowable expenses plus capital allowances, outweighs your income), you may well be able to use that loss to reduce your tax bill in some way.

-You may be able to set the loss against other income you've received in the same year (e.g. salary from a job) and claim back tax you've already paid; you may be able to carry the loss back against profits from previous years; or you can carry the loss forward to set against future profits from that trade.
+You may be able to set the loss against other income you've received in the same year (e.g. salary from a job) and claim back tax you've already paid; or you may be able to carry the loss back against profits from previous years; or you can carry the loss forward to set against future profits from that trade.

 Using a loss to reduce your tax bill is called 'loss relief'.
 The rules around when each kind of loss relief can be used are complex, especially as losses can be treated differently for tax and National Insurance.
 If you've made a loss and you're not sure how you can claim relief on it, speak to your accountant.